 As noted earlier, net position may serve over time as a useful indicator of the Authority's financial position.
 In the case of the Authority, assets exceeded liabilities.
-The general decline in net position is a result of expensing annual asset depreciation in accordance with GAAP reporting, however in 2016 capital asset additions exceeded depreciation expense.
+The general decline in net position is a result of expensing annual asset depreciation in accordance with GAAP reporting.